hipay/hipay-docs/platform-hipay-professional/overview/1-home.md

 - Use almost any HTTP client in any programming language, to interact with the API.

 ##Security Considerations
-HiPay Direct SOAP API service is protected to:
+HiPay Professional SOAP API service is protected to:

 - ensure that only authorized Merchants use it,
 - prevent payment information from being compromised